-If the name you are known by is different from the name on your birth certificate and it is not due to marriage, civil partnership or adoption, you will have to supply documentary evidence that you have been continually using the name for at least two years.
+If the name you are known by is different from the name on your birth certificate and it is not due to marriage, civil partnership or adoption, you will have to supply documentary evidence that you have been continually using the name for at least 2 years.
 Examples of such documentation include a driving licence, bank statements, insurance, tax and social welfare documents.
-You should include at least two examples with your application.
+You should include at least 2 examples with your application.

 If the name on your passport will not be exactly the same as the name on your birth certificate, you can indicate on the application form that you also want your birth certificate name noted on the passport.
 This can help to avoid difficulties if you apply for a visa or work permit abroad.

 Four recent identical photographs of the passport holder must be included with each application.
 Two of these should be signed on the back by the person who witnesses the application.
 The witness should also write the form number shown in Section 9 of the application form on those two photographs.
 If you are applying in Ireland the witness must be a member of the Garda Síochána.

-From 11 April 2011 the fees when applying for an Irish passport using An Post's Passport Express (see below) or through an embassy or consulate are:
+The fees when applying for an Irish passport using An Post's Passport Express (see below) or through an embassy or consulate are:

 If you are an Irish citizen living outside Ireland and are applying for a passport through your Irish embassy or consulate, there may be additional administrative costs or handling charges depending on where you live.
 Check this in advance with the Irish embassy or consulate in the country in which you are living.

+You can pay for your Irish passport through Passport Express or at a Passport Office public counter if you are living in Ireland.
 If you are using An Post's Passport Express service, you should pay the passport application fees and the extra Passport Express fee directly to An Post.